manishapb/ping-pong/notes.md

 ## Changes

-1. Save entire game state backend
-2. Refactor Ball component: remove paddle from ball
+1. stop each game after 5mins into starting